swt30/thesis/chapters/02-eos/02-eos.md

   The specific isobaric heat capacity can also be represented in a similar form to \cref{eq:equation-of-state}.
 It is required to calculate the temperature gradient in the planet.
 } also requires the specific isobaric heat capacity $c_p$, and so associated with this equation of state I include the heat capacity as a function of pressure and temperature.

-Many potential equations of state exist, spanning all phases from gas to plasma.
+Many potential expressions for the equation of state exist, spanning all phases from gas to plasma.
 Depending on its source and the material it represents, the equation of state may be expressed in a simple functional form or it may be more complicated than this.
-So-called universal equations of state take advantage of the fact that different materials behave in a common way.
+So-called universal equations of state take advantage of the fact that different materials behave in a common way under certain conditions.
 The best-known one is probably the ideal gas law,\marginnote{
   The ideal gas law,
   \begin{equation}